xvacode/xVA/README.md

 A two-way margin agreement has been implemented.

-For the KVA calculation three regulatory frameworks are supported: CEM, SA-CCR and IMM.
+For the KVA calculation three regulatory frameworks are supported: CEM, (simplified) SA-CCR, OEM
+	and IMM

 The probability of default is implied through the credit spreads curve.
 Currently, only IRSwaps are supported.